APPLY NOW

 • Information that you provide to us.
 This includes information about you that you give us by filling in forms or by communicating with us, whether face-to-face, by phone, e-mail or otherwise.
 This information may include:

-• personal details such as, but not limited to, your full name, email address, contact details;
+• personal details such as, but not limited to, your full name, gender, email address, postal address and telephone number;

-• employment history and qualifications (both academic and professional) and details of your race or ethnicity; and
+• employment history and qualifications (both academic and professional), including details of your current/highest level of education and your year of graduation;

-• any other details you provide, including (but not limited to) information contained in your CV and/or covering email and your reasons for applying to 10,000 Interns Foundation.
+• any other details you provide, including (but not limited to) information contained in your CV, application and/or covering email and your reasons for applying to The 10,000 Interns Foundation and for working in the fields that you are interested in.

 • Information we collect or generate about you.
 This includes: